WinningWord

 improve

-Progressive verbs often weaken.
-Try a tighter form.
+Progressive tense often pads.
+Try the simple form.

-Progressive tense ('we are investigating', 'she is leading', 'the team is preparing') often pads what could be a punchier verb.
+'We are investigating', 'she is leading', 'the team is preparing' often pad what a simple-present verb says cleanly: 'we investigate', 'she leads', 'the team prepares'.
 Not always wrong — sometimes the progressive sense is exactly right — but worth a second look.
-Cut to the simple form when you can: 'we investigate', 'she leads', 'the team prepares'.

 BeforeWe are investigating new approaches.